 Blackened Salmon with Cajun Garlicky Kale

-A low-carb dinner recipe requiring only a few basic ingredients.
+A low-carb dinner recipe for two requiring only a few basic ingredients.

 Make the Blackened Salmon: